Substitution (DSC)

 Improving food literacy (see Goal 3 Integrating food into education processes) will apply more pressure on the market to limit tertiary processed goods.
 Other measures, discussed in multiple places on this site, will also be important for shifting the supply considerations.

 Once designed, promoting sustainable diets that may contradict the many spiritual, cultural, food environment, and personal factors that determine food choice will be the biggest challenge.
 "Many (food) decisions are automatic or subconscious ....intuitively understood .....or embedded in food routines and habits....."
 (Monterossa et al., 2020:S68).
 Policy makers must attempt to realign values and lifestyles with food choices that support sustainable diets.
 Promotional campaigns that align emotions with new approaches to fulfilling health and sustainability values are key (see studies of consumer attitudes cited in Aiking and de Boer, 2020; Eker et al., 2019), in concert with the many supply-side changes outlined on this site.
-Fortunately, there are many existing "new" sustainable lifestyles and diets, and associated research projects and campaigns, that have occurred without significant policy drivers, so it is critical that decision makers extract the lessons from these phenomena and apply them to the design of new promotional instruments (cf. McKenzie-Mohr; 2011; Carins and Rundle-Thiele, 2014; Bogueva et al., 2017; Schwantes, 2018; Dagevos and Reinders, 2018).
+Fortunately, there are many existing "new" sustainable lifestyles and diets, and associated research projects and campaigns, many rooted in behavioural sciences, that have occurred without significant policy drivers, so it is critical that decision makers extract the lessons from these phenomena and apply them to the design of new promotional instruments (cf. McKenzie-Mohr; 2011; Carins and Rundle-Thiele, 2014; Bogueva et al., 2017; Schwantes, 2018; Dagevos and Reinders, 2018; Pollicino et al., 2024).
 There is some evidence that 10-30% of the population changing to sustainable lifestyles can create new societal norms (IPCC, 2022).

 New planning mechanisms